-While possession of a terminal degree is traditionally a requirement for promotion to Professor, the requirement may be waived in the exceptional instances when a faculty member has had employment and performance experiences that constitute a generally accepted substitute for the terminal degree.
-Demonstration of these experiences will depend upon the faculty member's area of musical specialization.
+Possession of the terminal degree appropriate to the teaching, research and service mission of the college or evidence of excellence in professional scholarly, creative, and service activities.
+While possessing a terminal degree is traditionally a requirement for promotion to Professor, the requirement may be waived in the exceptional instances when a faculty member has had employment and performance experiences that constitute a generally accepted substitute for the terminal degree.
+Demonstrating these experiences will depend upon the faculty member's area of musical specialization.

-- b.
-Outstanding achievement in the area of teaching excellence, as measured by evaluations of students, peers, and supervisors - (1) Awards won by the faculty member's private students either in competitions or in gaining acceptance and/or graduate assistantships in large, reputable graduate schools in an applied music area - (2) Demonstrate the ability to recruit and mentor students - (3) Consideration should be given to undergraduate and graduate recitals by students coached by a faculty member - (4) Advanced study, by the faculty member, with eminent teachers in that person's principal area of teaching - c.
-Outstanding achievement in the area of scholarly/creative/professional activity on the state, regional, national, and international level - (1) Solo recital by invitation, audition or one reviewed by recognized authorities - (2) Solo performance with orchestra or similar ensemble such as band or choir
+- A. Outstanding achievement in teaching excellence, as measured by evaluations of students, peers, and supervisors. - 1.
+Awards won by the faculty member's private students either in competitions or in gaining acceptance and/or graduate assistantships in large, reputable graduate schools in an applied music area. - 2.
+Demonstrate the ability to recruit and mentor students. - 3.
+Consideration should be given to undergraduate and graduate recitals by students coached by a faculty member. - 4.
+Advanced study, by the faculty member, with eminent teachers in that person's principal area of teaching. - B. Outstanding achievement in scholarly/creative/professional activity on the state, regional, national, and international levels. - 1.
+Solo recital by invitation, audition, or one reviewed by recognized authorities. - 2.
+Solo performance with orchestra or similar ensemble such as a band or choir. - 3.
+Accompanying a solo recital or ensemble. - 4.
+Performance in an ensemble, choir, band, orchestra, or opera company, by invitation or audition. - 5.
+Conducting an ensemble, large or small, which receives recognition of excellence. - 6.
+Serving as a clinician, directing master classes, serving as an adjudicator, or being invited to give demonstrations or lead a discussion at conventions or symposiums in the faculty member's appropriate area. - 7.
+Participation in master classes, seminars, or symposiums that require an audition for acceptance. - 8.
+Publication in traditional scholarly music forums, either independent or sponsored by state, regional, national, and international organizations, i.e., MTNA, NAfME, ACDA, NATS, ABA, etc., should be considered criteria for tenure or promotion.

-- (3) Accompanying a solo recital or ensemble - (4) Performance in an ensemble, choir, band, orchestra or opera company, by invitation or audition - (5) Conducting an ensemble, large or small, which receives recognition of excellence - (6) Serving as clinician, directing masterclasses, serving as adjudicator, or being invited to give demonstrations or lead discussion at conventions or symposiums in the faculty member's appropriate area - (7) Participation in master classes, seminars or symposiums which require audition for acceptance - (8) Publication in traditional scholarly music forums, either independent or sponsored by state, regional, national, and international organizations (i.e. MTNA, MENC, ACDA, NATS, ABA) should be considered criteria for tenure and/or promotion - d.
-Outstanding achievement in the area of service on the university, community, state, regional, national, and international level. - (1) Student advising - (2) Departmental, college, and university committees - (3) Sponsorship of student organizations - (4) Faculty governance activities - (5) Public school and community consulting and workshop activities - (6) Performance for civic and church groups
+- C. Outstanding achievement in service on the university, community, state, regional, national, and international levels. - 1.
+Student advising. - 2.
+Departmental, college, and university committees. - 3.
+Sponsorship of student organizations. - 4.
+Faculty governance activities. - 5.
+Public school and community consulting and workshop activities. - 6.
+Performance for civic and church groups.

-For promotion to Professor, outstanding teaching and exemplary achievement in scholarly/creative productivity is mandatory, and a consistent record of service must be obvious.
+For promotion to Professor, outstanding teaching and exemplary achievement in scholarly/creative productivity are mandatory, and a consistent record of service must be obvious.